 In 2015 it was reported that Amish were moving to Vermont, to the area of Orleans County, part of a region known as the Northeast Kingdom.

 Vermont joined Maine to become the second New England state to currently have an Amish community.
-The Black Hills Pioneer updates us on the group three years later:
+The Black Hills Pioneer (no longer online) updates us on the group three years later:

 BROWNINGTON — The yellow street signs showing a horse-drawn Amish buggy near the Old Stone House Museum are not to alert drivers to the historical museum up ahead, but to the fact the dirt roads in this rural northern Vermont town are now frequently traveled by new Amish residents in the community.

 Beginning in 2015, a handful of Amish families from Pennsylvania began purchasing farmland, homes and barns.

 The Brownington Parochial School began recently and children can be seen walking to and from the school.

 Before the school was opened this year, the Amish families had been home-schooling their children, said Lovina Miller, who moved to Brownington with her husband, Levi, and their family.

 The Millers run a baked goods stand at their farm on School House Road near Route 5A on Saturdays, and across the stand, they have a small building that houses hand-made quilts, pot holders, furniture, maple syrup and other goods the family sells.